lukso-network/docs/docs/standards/access-control/lsp14-ownable-2-step.md

 **LSP14 - Ownable2Step** is an extended version of [EIP173 - Contract Ownership Standard](https://eips.ethereum.org/EIPS/eip-173) that uses a 2-step process for transferring and renouncing ownership.

-**LSP14 - Ownable2Step** modifies the processes of _tranferring and renouncing ownership_ in the following way:
+**LSP14 - Ownable2Step** modifies the processes of _transferring and renouncing ownership_ in the following way:

 1. For _transferring ownership_ the method `transferOwnership(...)` is modified in a way so the **address** passed as parameter will not be the owner directly but a pending owner.
 A new method is introduced, `acceptOwnership()`, which should be called by the **pending owner** in order for the process of _transferring ownership_ to be complete.